openethereum/openethereum.github.io/Secret-Store.md

 ```

 In each configuration file change:
-- `self_secret` to hex-encoded private key of the Key Server node
+- `self_secret` is the private key of this key server
-- `nodes` to enodes` of all other Key Servers
+- `nodes` are identifiers of all other key servers of this secret store in the form KEY_SERVER_PUBLIC@IP_ADDR:PORT

 Additional possible fields under `[secretstore]`:
 ```